golemfactory/goth/README.md

 2. Export an environment variable named `GITHUB_API_TOKEN` and use the access token as its value.
 This environment variable will need to be available in the shell from which you run `goth`.

 ### Running the integration tests
-With project dependencies installed and environment set up we are now ready to launch integration tests.
+With project dependencies installed and environment set up you are now ready to launch integration tests.

 All tests related to `yagna` can be found under `test/yagna` with end-to-end tests located in `test/yagna/e2e`.
 To run them, issue the below command from the project's root directory:
 ```